Images of shadow and thin accretion disk around Bardeen black hole surrounded by perfect fluid dark matter: Primary and secondary imaging features of thin accretion disks

-Figures \ref{fig.12} and \ref{fig.13} present the primary and secondary images associated with the optical appearance of accretion disk surrounding the PFDM–Bardeen BH.
+Figures \ref{fig.13} and \ref{fig.14} present the primary and secondary images associated with the optical appearance of accretion disk surrounding the PFDM–Bardeen BH.
 In these panels, the observed radiation flux \(F_{\mathrm{obs}}\) is color-mapped, where brighter, yellowish regions indicate higher flux, while the black background corresponds to vanishing emission.
 A well defined disk outline emerges when the viewing angle approaches \(90^\circ\), whereas the morphology becomes nearly circular as the inclination tends toward \(0^\circ\).
-Moreover, when the model parameters are held fixed, the individual effects of \(g\) and \(b\) are not directly visible in the composite images.
-Their influence, however, has already been clearly demonstrated in the previous subsection.
-To further examine these effects, we compute the spatial distribution of the redshift \(z\) across the accretion disk images.
-As shown in Figures \ref{fig.14} and \ref{fig.15}, the primary and secondary images are displayed together, with larger values of \(z\) corresponding to regions rendered in deeper red tones.
-Notably, this BH exhibits no observable blueshift \((z < 0)\); all images show exclusively redshifted emission.
-This property may serve as a potential observational discriminator, since certain BHs do permit blueshifted regions.
+Moreover, because the accretion disk rotates and the observation angle is non‑zero, light on the left side moves toward the observer while that on the right side moves away, causing an asymmetric flux enhancement on the left.
+To further examine these effects, we compute the spatial distribution of the redshift factor across the accretion disk images.
+As shown in Figures \ref{fig.15},\ref{fig.16} and Table IV, the primary and secondary images are displayed together, with larger values of redshift factor corresponding to regions rendered in deeper red tones.
+Furthermore, we further examine the redshift distribution as a function of the observation angle and find an intriguing phenomenon: for the PFDM–Bardeen BH, blueshift appears only in the images at sufficiently high inclination, while the secondary image shows redshifted emission dominated, and even the primary image remains globally redshift dominated.